visier/connector-python/README.md

 ```

 #### Aggregate Query
-This example shows, in addition the query definition itself, how the `options` object can be used to aggressively eliminate zero and null-valued cells for the purpose of reducing the size of the overall result set to only include rows whose metric value > 0.
+This example shows the query definition.
+Notice how the options object can be used to aggressively eliminate zero and null-valued cells for the purpose of reducing the size of the overall result set to only include rows whose metric value > 0.
 ```python
 # SQL-like aggregate query
 sql_aggregate_query = load_str("sql-like/aggregate/employee-count.sql")